dernae/Employee_Database/README.md

 # Overview

- The purpose of this analysis is to help a large company to determine which employees are eligible for a retirement package, which positions will need to be filled in the near future.
+ The purpose of this analysis is to help a large company to determine which employees are eligible for a retirement package and which positions will need to be filled in the near future.
 To do so, a list of all the employees eligible for retirement was generated.
-In addition, the company that formerly used Excel and VBA for these types of analysis, was interested in switching to SQL and the entire analysis is done in that language with visualizations done in ERD.
+In addition, the company that formerly used Excel and VBA for these types of analysis, was interested in switching to SQL.
+The entire analysis is done in that language with visualizations done in ERD.

 # Results